 Weed killer

-The use of herbicides to kill weeds in the lawn has become very common these days.
-However, it has many negative effects.
+Using herbicides to kill weeds in the lawn has become very common these days.
+However, it has many adverse effects.

 If you or your neighbors have used a weed killer, some of this product could get onto other plants, including Japanese Maple.
 Maple leaves can wilt or become deformed when exposed to the herbicide.